stackable-sh/cqlalchemy/README.md

-It uses Martin Fowler's (Unit of Work Pattern)[https://martinfowler.com/eaaCatalog/unitOfWork.html] to track the changes you make to your entities, then saves those changes by emitting the appropriate updates to Cassandra or by using a new batch  (or joining the existing batch open batch)
+It uses Martin Fowler's (Unit of Work Pattern)[https://martinfowler.com/eaaCatalog/unitOfWork.html] to track the changes you make to your entities, then saves those changes by emitting the appropriate updates sequentially to Cassandra by using a new batch  (or joining the existing batch open batch).

 The hardest part of using Apache Cassandra is arguably the shift in mindset required to build a working `data model`; we designed CQLAlchemy to take the pain away from that process by abstracting away the hard parts, and providing guard rails